-- Dragør: At the very doorstep of Copenhagen, this old seafaring town once flourished as a bustling herring port on the Baltic.
-Time, however, passed it by, and for that we can be grateful, because it looks much as it used to, with half-timbered ocher and pink 18th-century cottages topped with thatch or red-tile roofs.
+- Dragor: At the doorstep of Copenhagen, this old seafaring town once flourished as a bustling herring port on the Baltic.
+Time, however, has passed it by, and for that we can be grateful, because it looks much as it used to, with halftimbered ocher and pink 18th-century cottages topped with thatch or red-tile roofs.
 The entire village is under the protection of the National Trust of Denmark.
-A 35minute ride from the Danish capital will take you back 2 centuries.
-See "Side Trips from Copenhagen" in chapter 4. - Ærøskøbing: This little village on the country's most charming island (Ærø) is storybook Denmark.
-A 13th-century market town, Ærøskøbing is a Lilliputian souvenir of the past, complete with little gingerbread houses.
+A 35-minute ride from the Danish capital will take you back 2 centuries.
+See "Side Trips from Copenhagen," in chapter 6. - Ærøskøbing: This little village on the country's most charming island (Ærø) is storybook Denmark.
+A 13th-century market town, Ærøskøbing is a Lilliputian souvenir of the past, complete with gingerbread houses.
 You expect Hansel and Gretel to arrive at any moment.
-See "Across the Water to Ærø" in chapter 5. - Odense: The birthplace of Hans Christian Andersen is visited by thousands of the storyteller's fans every year.
-Denmark's third-largest city still has a medieval core, and you can walk its cobblestone streets and admire its half-timbered houses, including H. C. Andersen's Hus.
-Other than its associations with the writer, Odense is a worthwhile destination in its own right,
+See "Ærø," in chapter 10. - Odense: The birthplace of Hans Christian Andersen is Denmark's third-largest city, and still has a medieval core.
+You can walk its cobblestone streets and admire its half-timbered houses.
+Other than its associations with the writer,

-- filled with attractions (including St. Canute's Cathedral).
-On the outskirts you can explore everything from the 1554 Renaissance castle, Egeskov, to a 10th-century Viking ship at Ladby.
-See "Odense: Birthplace of Hans Christian Andersen" in chapter 5. - Ribe: Located on the island of Jutland, this is the best-preserved medieval town in Denmark known for its narrow cobblestone lanes and crooked, half-timbered houses.
-An important trading center during the Viking era, it's known today as the town where the endangered stork-the subject of European myth and legend-nests every April.
+Odense is a worthwhile destination in its own right, filled with attractions (including St. Canute's Cathedral).
+On the outskirts, you can explore the 1554 Renaissance castle, Egeskov, as well as a 10th-century Viking ship at Ladby.
+See "Odense: Birthplace of Hans Christian Andersen," in chapter 10.

+- · Ribe: On the Jutland peninsula (the European mainland), this is the bestpreserved medieval town in Denmark, and is known for its narrow cobblestone lanes and crooked, half-timbered houses.
+An important trading center during the Viking era, today it's known as the town where the endangered stork-the subject of European myth and legend-nests every April.
 The National Trust protects the medieval center.
 From April to mid-September a night watchman circles Ribe, spinning tales of the town's legendary days and singing traditional songs.
-See "Ribe" in chapter 5. - Ebeltoft: On Jutland, this well-preserved town of half-timbered buildings is the capital of the Mols hill country.
+See "Ribe," in chapter 11. - Ebeltoft: On Jutland, this well-preserved town of half-timbered buildings is the capital of the Mols hill country.
 It's a town of sloping row houses, crooked streets, and local handicraft shops.
-The Town Hall looks as if it had been erected for kindergarten children; in Ebeltoft you can also visit the 1860 frigate Jylland, the oldest man-of-war in Denmark.
-See "Ebeltoft" in chapter 5.
+The town hall looks as if it had been erected for kindergarten children; in Ebeltoft you can also visit the 1860 frigate Jylland, the oldest man-of-war in Denmark.
+See "Ebeltoft," in chapter 12.